NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 As you can see on the above sample csv output, we have more columns than the STDOUT summary.
 Here is a brief description of each of column that is in the CSV:

-1. App Name: Spark Application Name
+1. App Name: Spark Application Name.
-2. App ID: Spark Application ID
+2. App ID: Spark Application ID.
-3. Score :  A score calculated based on SQL Dataframe Task Duration and gets negatively affected for any unsupported operators.Please refer to [Qualification tool score algorithm](#Qualification-tool-score-algorithm) for more details.
+3. Score :  A score calculated based on SQL Dataframe Task Duration and gets negatively affected for any unsupported operators.
+Please refer to [Qualification tool score algorithm](#Qualification-tool-score-algorithm) for more details.
 4. Potential Problems : Some UDFs, some decimal operations and nested complex types.
-5. SQL DF Duration: Time duration that includes only SQL/DF
+5. SQL DF Duration: Time duration that includes only SQL/Dataframe queries.
-6. SQL Dataframe Task Duration: Amount of time spent in tasks of SQL Dataframe operations
+6. SQL Dataframe Task Duration: Amount of time spent in tasks of SQL Dataframe operations.
-7. App Duration: Total Application time
+7. App Duration: Total Application time.
 8. Executor CPU Time Percent: This is an estimate at how much time the tasks spent doing processing on the CPU vs waiting on IO.
-   This is not always a good indicator because sometimes the IO that is encrypted and the CPU has to do work to decrypt it, so the environment you are running on needs to be taken into account
+   This is not always a good indicator because sometimes the IO that is encrypted and the CPU has to do work to decrypt it, so the environment you are running on needs to be taken into account.
 9. App Duration Estimated: True or False indicates if we had to estimate the application duration.
-If we had to estimate it, the value will be `Ture` and it means the event log was missing the application finished event so we will use the last job or sql execution time we find as the end time used to calculate the duration.
+If we had to estimate it, the value will be `True` and it means the event log was missing the application finished event so we will use the last job or sql execution time we find as the end time used to calculate the duration.
 10. SQL Duration with Potential Problems : Time duration of any SQL/DF operations that contains operations we consider potentially problematic.
-11. SQL Ids with Failures: SQLs with failed jobs
+11. SQL Ids with Failures: SQL Ids of queries with failed jobs.
 12. Read Score Percent: The value of the parameter `--read-score-percent` when the qualification tool was run.
 Default is 20 percent.
-13. Read File Format Score: A score given based on whether the read file formats and types are supported
+13. Read File Format Score: A score given based on whether the read file formats and types are supported.
 14. Unsupported Read File Formats and Types: Looks at the Read Schema and reports the file formats along with types which may not be fully supported.
     Example: Parquet[decimal].
 Note that this is based on the current version of the plugin and future versions may add support for more file formats and types.
 15. Unsupported Write Data Format: Reports the data format which we currently don’t support, i.e. if the result is written in JSON or CSV format.